Real-Time Dam Levels

 Current Weather & Evaporation Impact

-With a mild reading of 1°C today, surface evaporation is significantly reduced, helping to preserve current volume.
-The recorded precipitation of 0.1mm indicates active rainfall in the catchment, which is excellent news for inflows.
+With a mild reading of 14°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.

 Future Outlook & Monitoring